 As a composer, Brandon’s work is published by Excelcia Music Publishing; with Excelcia, he has published “The Moon and Sun,” an original composition, and “How Can I Keep From Singing,” an arrangement of the beloved hymn.
 As an arranger, Brandon’s work has been performed at such institutions as the University of South Florida, the Eastman School of Music, and the Dickens Carolers.
 In 2018, 2019, and 2021, the field show he composed and arranged for the Warrior Marching Band earned 1st place in the 1A Division at the Florida Marching Band Championships.

 As a performer, Brandon is a former member of The Dickens Carolers, a vocal quartet for holiday occasions servicing the greater Tampa and Orlando areas of Florida.
 As a trombonist, Brandon has performed with The Florida Orchestra, the Eastman Wind Ensemble, the Helios Jazz Orchestra, and with the funk/reggae/rock band Ājëvā.
 Brandon has received many honors and awards for his trombone performance, including being named the winner of the American Trombone Workshop’s Tenor Trombone National Solo Competition for ages 18 and under in 2008, and being a member of the winning trombone choir, the Eastman Trombone Choir, for the International Trombone Association’s Trombone Choir Competition in 2011.
 Brandon also recorded tenor and bass trombone for “The Essentials,” an independent film which received numerous awards at the 2012 Hollywood & Vine Film Festival.
 As an electric bassist, he served as a member of the BridgePoint Band at BridgePoint Church from 2016 to 2017, and regularly lead worship at their Tyrone and Downtown St. Petersburg campuses.

 Brandon graduated with Distinction from the Eastman School of Music in 2013, having been a Rogers Scholar.
 He received Bachelor of Music Degrees in Music Education and Applied Music, and a Performer’s Certificate.
-He lives in St. Petersburg, Florida with his wife Shaye, his daughter, Raina, and their dog, Claude.
+He lives in St. Petersburg, Florida with his wife Shaye, their daughter, Raina, and their dog, Claude.